nahidkishore/nahidkishore/README.md

 💼 Currently working as a JavaScript Developer at SEBPO. <br>
 🎓 Graduated in Computer Science and Engineering from East West University.

-## Seeking New Opportunities:
+## Seeking New Opportunities in DevOps / Cloud:
-I am actively seeking a DevOps role and am excited to take on new challenges in this domain.
-With my strong foundation in development and a keen interest in operations, I am eager to contribute my expertise to a dynamic DevOps environment.
+I am actively seeking a DevOps role and am excited to take on new challenges in this dynamic field.
+My journey as a JavaScript Developer has provided me with a strong foundation in software development, and I am now eager to apply my skills to drive efficient and scalable infrastructure solutions as a DevOps professional.

 ##
-💻 Hands-on experience in Docker, Kubernetes (K8s), CI/CD, Jenkins, AWS, and DevOps practices. <br>
+💻 Hands-on experience in AWS, Docker, Kubernetes (K8s),Terraform, CI/CD, Jenkins, Ansible, Linux, Grafana and DevOps practices. <br>
 🚀 Project involvement in driving efficient and scalable infrastructure solutions. <br>
 📚 A continuous learner, always exploring new technologies and best practices.
 <br>